stfc/PSyclone/doc/developers.rst

 1) loops that iterate over cells and modify a continuous field will access the level-1 halo.
-This means that any field that is read within such a loop must have its level-1 halo clean and therefore requires a halo exchange.
-In the case of a modified field (specified as `GH_INC` which involves a read before a write) will require a halo exchange if its annexed dofs are not up-to-date, or if this is unknown.
-This is because we only care about updating owned and annexed dofs, therefore it does not matter what the values of any halo dofs are.
+This means that any field that is read within such a loop must have its level-1 halo clean (up-to-date) and therefore requires a halo exchange.
+A modified field (specified as `GH_INC` which involves a read before a write) will require a halo exchange if its annexed dofs are not clean, or if their status is unknown.
+Whilst it is only the annexed dofs that need to be made clean in this case, the only way to acheive this is via a halo exchange (which updates the halo i.e. more than is required).
+Note, if the `COMPUTE_ANNEXED_DOFS` configuration variable is set to ``true`` then no halo exchange is required as annexed dofs will always be clean.

-2) continuous fields that are read from within loops that iterate over cells and modify a discontinuous field must have their annexed dofs clean.
-Currently the only way to make annexed dofs clean is to perform a halo exchange.
-If the `COMPUTE_ANNEXED_DOFS` configuration variable is set to ``true`` then no halo exchange is required as annexed dofs will always be clean.
-If the `COMPUTE_ANNEXED_DOFS` configuration variable is set to ``false`` then a halo exchange must be added if the previous modification of the field is known to be from within a loop over dofs, or if the previous modification of the field is unknown (i.e. outside the invoke) as the previous modification may have been from within a loop over dofs.
+2) continuous fields that are read from within loops that iterate over cells and modify a discontinuous field will access their annexed dofs.
+If the annexed dofs are known to be dirty (because the previous modification of the field is known to be from within a loop over dofs) or their status is unknown (because the previous modification to the field is outside of the current invoke) then a halo exchange will be required (As already mentioned, currently the only way to make annexed dofs clean is to perform a halo.
+Note, if the `COMPUTE_ANNEXED_DOFS` configuration variable is set to ``true`` then no halo exchange is required as annexed dofs will always be clean.

 3) fields that have a stencil access will access the halo and need halo exchange calls added.